Seyloria/hide.me-server-select/README.md

 Afterwards you can open up the script by simply typing "vpn" into your terminal.

-You may want to esteblish a vpn connection on system startup.
+You may wish to set up a VPN connection when you start up your system.
-This can be achived in several ways depending on your distro and/or DE.
+There are multiple ways to achieve this, depending on your distribution and/or desktop environment.
-Here is a basic example:
+Here is a basic way as an example:
 ```sh
 Info comming soon...
 ```

 ## Changelog and current state (dd-mm-yyyy)

 - [☑️] 03-08-2025 | v1.0 | Basic showcase version.
-Basic funtionality done.
+Basic functionality done.

 ### Disclamer